mltooling/project-template/CONTRIBUTING.md

 python -m isort --profile black --check-only .
 ```

 You can also configure `black` and `isort` inside your code editor.
-For example, if you're using [Visual Studio Code](https://code.visualstudio.com/), you can add the following to your `settings.json` for formatting and auto-format your files on save:
+For example, if you're using [Visual Studio Code](https://code.visualstudio.com/) with the [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python), you can add the following to your `settings.json` for formatting and auto-format your files on save:

 ```json
 {